ccsuehara/bolivia_labor/README.md

 This is the repo for the [Bolivia Life of Labor shiny app](https://rosemarysu.shinyapps.io/bolivia_unpaid_labor/), created by Rui Su and Carla Cristina Solis Uehara, members of the [GFDRR](https://www.gfdrr.org/en) analytics team.
 We are indebted to our colleagues--Brian Walsh, Onimi Jademi, and everyone else on the social resilience team--for their helpful advice and continuous camaraderie.
-For feedback, collaborations, and questions, please contact <rsu@worldbank.org> or <csolisuehara@worldbank.org>.
+For feedback, collaborations, or questions, or if you have inquiries about the microdata, please contact <rsu@worldbank.org> or <csolisuehara@worldbank.org>.

 ## Background
 The Life of Labor project germinated as an inquiry into the dynamics of gender and labor in Bolivia.